MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - The SQL engine does not verify the existence of the external data source when the object is created.
 To validate the external create an external table over the data source.
 - Use the same external data source for all tables when querying Hadoop.
 This ensures consistent semantics in the query.
-- You can use the `sqlserver` location prefix when connecting from SQL Server 2019 to also connect to Azure SQL Database or Azure SQL Data Warehouse.
+- You can use the `sqlserver` location prefix when connecting from SQL Server 2019 to also connect to SQL Database or SQL Data Warehouse.
 - `wasb` is the default protocol for Azure blob storage. `wasbs` is optional but strongly recommended as data will be sent using a secure SSL connection.
 - To ensure successful PolyBase queries in the event of Hadoop Namenode fail-over, consider using a virtual IP address for the Namenode of the Hadoop cluster.
 If you do not use a virtual IP address for the Hadoop Namenode, in the event of a Hadoop Namenode fail-over you will have to ALTER EXTERNAL DATA SOURCE object to point to the new location.